 This is a 120 hour course that runs over six weeks after the HSC exams have finished and prior to the end of the school year.
 To meet the requirements of the course you will need to:

 - Participate in 12 face to face workshops which will be held from 8.30am to 3.30pm at Southern Cross Catholic Vocational College, 17 Comer St Burwood.
-Workshop dates are as follows:
+Workshop dates are:

-- Week 1: Tuesday 13 November and Thursday 15 November
+- Week 1: Tuesday 12 November (including Orientation), Wednesday 13 November and Friday 15 November

-- Complete 60 hours of online course work in your own time (approx. 10 hours per week).
+- Complete 60 hours of online course work in your own time (An average of 12 hours per week).

 Entry Requirements, Credit Transfer (CT) and Recognition of Prior Learning (RPL)